 With SEO, you have the opportunity to expand your reach beyond your region.
 You can do business with people across the country.

 By understanding the importance of SEO and creating an optimized site, your page can rank highly on SERPs for people in a number of different locations.

 You will be able to expand your business on a level that would not have been possible previously.

-Greater understanding of what customers want to see
+6. Greater understanding of what customers want to see

 Customers today like to know that businesses understand their pain points.
-They want to work with companies who address their individual needs.
+They want to work with companies that address their individual needs.

 Amazon’s level of personal service, including personal recommendations, would not be possible without SEO and digital marketing.